ghost368/ghost368.github.io/vscode.md

     - Follow black installation tip
     - in user settings look for 'format on save' and check the box (now Format will apply at each saving)
     - in user settings search for Black Args and add ```--skip-string-normalization``` (to avoid using " ")
+    - create a separate conda environment (called e.g. vscode, to hold similar packages for vscode there) and install black (use conda-forge) there;
+    in settings type `black path`, and the specify the /path/to/env/bin/black there (like we'll avoid the need to install black in every environment used)

 * Install extensions: